awslabs/containers-cost-allocation-dashboard/README.md

 # EKS Insights Dashboard

-This is an integration of Kubecost with AWS CID (Cloud Intelligence Dashboards) to create the EKS Insights Dashboard.
+This is an integration of Kubecost with AWS CID (Cloud Intelligence Dashboards) to create the EKS Insights Dashboard.<br />
 This dashboard is meant to provide the users with breakdown of their EKS clusters in-cluster costs, in a single-pane-of-glass with their other dashboards.

 ## Architecture